HappyRay/testscribe/docs/index.markdown

 ## Can I modify the generated tests?
 Your changes will be overwritten if you update the same test using the tool.
 You may copy the generated test and use it as you see fit.

+## Is it better to keep only the scribe files for regression testing purposes?
+If the unit test files are generated from the scribe files, is it better to keep only the scribe files for regression testing purposes?

+It's a valid choice to keep only the scribe files and dynamically regenerate the unit test files for regression testing.

+There are a number of advantages of keeping the unit test files:
+- It's faster to run tests.
+- Some readers of your tests may prefer reading the unit test files.

 ## What to do if the tool doesn't support my use case?
 You can always fall back to the traditional ways of testing.
 The tool won't get in your way.